Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Introduction

 Attention mechanisms have been incorporated into classification pipelines, allowing models to dynamically assign importance to input elements and focus on contextually relevant information when producing outputs~\parencite{bahdanau2016neural}.
 These mechanisms have been further emphasised with the advent of transformer models~\parencite{vaswani2017attention}, which rely solely on attention mechanisms and dispense with convolutions.
-Despite the impressive results obtained in vision applications using transformers, the combination of attention mechanisms and convolutional neural networks is still being explored, yielding superior results in several tasks~\parencite{han2023survey}.
+Over the years, transformer models have been optimised for mobile applications \parencite{mehta2022mobilevit}, and variants have also been applied to spectrogram classification \parencite{gong2021ast}, highlighting their versatility in contexts outside the field of computer vision.
+Despite the impressive results obtained in vision applications using transformers, the combination of attention mechanisms and convolutional neural networks is still being explored, yielding superior results in several tasks~\parencite{han2023survey, jin2025effective, sheikh2025ensemble}.
 In vision tasks, attention is typically applied along the spatial dimension, assigning adaptive importance factors across the image~\parencite{zhu2019empirical, dosovitskiy2021image}, or along the channel dimension, prioritising different feature channels within the neural network~\parencite{wang2020ecanet, hu2018squeezeandexcitation}.
 Subsequent approaches also focus on combining both strategies in a spatial–channel framework~\parencite{woo2018cbam, chen2017scacnn}, which aims to enhance the model’s capability to represent and extract features from the inputs.
 For spectrograms, as the spatial dimension has different scales along the vertical and horizontal axes, some applications separate the time and frequency dimensions when applying spatial attention methods~\parencite{yang2024underwater}.
-In underwater acoustic classification, attention mechanisms have proven effective in improving accuracy by assigning different levels of importance to features at local and global scales~\parencite{zhou2023attentionbased, yang2023lightweight, xu2023underwater, yang2024underwater}.
+In underwater acoustic classification, attention mechanisms have proven effective in improving accuracy by assigning different levels of importance to features at local and global scales~\parencite{zhou2023attentionbased, yang2023lightweight, xu2023underwater, yang2024underwater, wang2025adaptive}.
 While these techniques continue to advance classification performance, their effectiveness is highly dependent on the type of spectral representation used~\parencite{domingos2022investigation}.
 Processing these representations to address the complex behaviour of underwater acoustic signals offers an attractive alternative to improvements in neural networks alone.